MouseDining vs MouseWatcher vs Stakeout: An Honest 2026 Comparison

 What Is MouseWatcher?

 Pricing is transparent: a single one-day alert costs $5.
 Subscriptions start at $19 per month for 5 active alerts, stepping up to $49 for 15, $79 for 25, $99 for 35, and $139 per month for 50.
-(Source: mousewatcher.com/subscriptions, verified May 2026) SMS is included at every tier — you give your phone number at checkout and they text you when a spot opens.
+(Source: mousewatcher.com/subscriptions, verified May 2026) SMS is included at every tier.
+You give your phone number at checkout and they text you when a spot opens.

-MouseWatcher's venue list is long and includes Disney activities alongside restaurants — Savi's Workshop and other Enchanting Extras-adjacent bookings appear in their venue dropdown.
+MouseWatcher's venue list is long and includes Disney activities alongside restaurants.
+Savi's Workshop and other Enchanting Extras-adjacent bookings appear in their venue dropdown.
 (Source: mousewatcher.com, verified May 2026) Whether their detection actually works for those activity types is unverified.
 MouseWatcher does not publish a check frequency.

 Best for: Someone who needs SMS included from the start, wants no app installation, and prefers paying per alert rather than committing to a monthly plan.